tiepdotme/team3128.github.io/members/faq.md

 **Who goes to your competitions?
 What are competition positions?
 Who are they open to?**

-Our competition team is made up of the students selected for competition positions.
+Our travel team is made up of the students selected for competition positions.
 These are different roles that students can interview for if they have met the position requirements.
-While all students are allowed to join us at our home regional and help us compete, our competition team have very specific positions that are vital to our success.
+While all students are allowed to join us at our home regional and help us compete, our travel team have very specific positions that are vital to our success.

-Interviews for the competition team are held throughout November, during preseason.
+Interviews for specific, key positions on the travel team are held throughout November, during preseason.
+Most travel team positions are selected near the end of build season based on performance during build.

-Parents and students not on our competition team are invited to join us at the competition.
+Parents and students not on our travel team are invited to join us at the competition.
 It is a great opportunity to meet other teams, get inspired by robots, show your Narwhal pride, and get to know the rest of your team better.